Adldap2/Adldap2/docs/connecting.md

 ## Custom Schemas

-Some AD installations differ and you may need to tweak what some attributes are.
+Some LDAP installations differ and you may need to tweak what some attributes are.
 This is where the schema comes in.

 By default, if no schema is passed into the third parameter of a provider instance, a default schema is created.